Syncleus/Ferma/README.md

 as such, the annotations provided by Ferma are a super-set of those provided by TinkerPop Frames.

 Ferma is built directly on TinkerPop Blueprints with no dependency on TinkerPop Frames.
-This ensures all the TinkerPop features and compatabilies are preserved, but with a high-performance drop-in replacement for Frames.
+This ensures all the TinkerPop features and compatibilities are preserved, but with a high-performance drop-in replacement for Frames.
 The TinkerPop suite provides several tools which can be used to work with the Ferma engine.

 * **Furnace** - Graph analysis utilities